nemediano/nemediano.github.io/resume.md

 ### General software engineering skills

-I have experience working with SVN, but right now I am only using either git (my favorite) or P4.
+For version control, I have experience working with svn but right now I am only using either git (my favorite) or P4.
 I usually develop using the Android approach, which includes [Gerrit](https://www.gerritcodereview.com/){:target="_blank" rel="noreferrer noopener"}.
 However, I like using Github for my personal projects.

-I usually work in small teams that do sprint based development, track their progress SW tools and on regular meetings.
+I usually work in small teams that do sprint based development, track their progress using SW tools and do regular meetings.
 I am used to writing unit tests, doing code reviews and to present my work on meetings.

 I am also used to working either from the office or from home.
-This means that I am able to keep constant communication with my team by chat, VC If any of us is remote.
+This means that I am able to keep constant communication with my team by chat and VC, If any of us is remote.
-If we are in the office, I like to chat and go for lunch with my teammates.
+If we are at the office, I like to chat (even when I am a little bit introverted) and go for lunch with my teammates.